 Step 2: Figure out who your top influencers are and target them.

-In today's market, it's all about consolidation and the effects of it.
+Today's markets are all about consolidation and its effects.
 A few big retailers control market share, leaving manufacturers few representatives to tap into.
 As a result, it's gotten increasingly more difficult for manufacturers to compete against retail giant prices and promotional practices.
 What can modern manufacturers do to become more competitive in this climate?

 Many manufacturers target dealers known for selling their product to the end-customer.
 That's all nice and fine.
 But the caveat is this - principal dealers hesitate to join dealer incentive programs.
 For principals, participating in these programs means partner dealers could be swayed by an outside party.
 That outside party?
 That's you.
 So to keep down the confusion, do target salespeople in a way that benefits principals, too.